Skip to main content

 4/ The fix wasn't going backwards.
 We built a modular monolith — same domain boundaries, same clean interfaces, zero network hops between modules.

 6/ The lesson: architecture should match your team's size and complexity, not the conference talks you attended.
-Thread with full details: [link]
+Full talk: [link]

 Newsletter Blurb